What’s Wrong with Alcoholics Anonymous?

 “All of these sciences point to the fact that we can get better,” says Dean.
 “There’s a body-mind-spirit connection.
 How we feel actually determines how our body is going to express itself.”
 Treatment programs can apply this new scientific knowledge to help us overcome our alcohol or substance use disorders.

-But if the 12 Steps are outdated and unsupported by science, then why are they still the go-to addiction treatment?
+If 12 Steps are outdated and unsupported by science, then why are they still the go-to addiction treatment?
+Potential reasons include:

 In the early 1900s, when AA began, there weren’t many medical advancements in the field of neuroscience, much less addiction.
-Our collective scientific knowledge of the brain, and of how addiction works, was minimal.
-The first freestanding neuroscience department wasn’t founded until the 1960s, little more than 60 years ago.
+Our collective scientific knowledge of the brain and how addiction works was minimal.
+The first freestanding neuroscience department wasn’t founded until the 1960s, a little more than 60 years ago.

 As Lance Dodes explains, at the end of Prohibition and in the middle of the Great Depression AA really “spread like wildfire.”
 And, “despite the absence of any scientific evidence of the approach’s efficacy,” science turned away and AA became the top treatment for addiction.

-Furthermore, only six states required alcohol- and substance-abuse counselors to have a bachelor’s degree.
-In 14 states, there are no license requirements for addiction counselors at all; not even a GED or introductory course.
+Only six states required alcohol- and substance-use disorder counselors to have a bachelor’s degree.
+In 19 states, there are no license requirements for addiction counselors at all — not even a GED or introductory course.

 No other field of medicine blames the patient if the treatment doesn’t work.
 If chemo doesn’t work for someone diagnosed with cancer, we don’t say it’s that person’s fault for not trying hard enough.
 In reality, doctors would try different medications or treatments to still help the person overcome the cancer.
 Why don’t we do the same with treatment programs for alcohol and substance use disorder?